Information for Authors

 - References should be included only to guide readers to more information on the topic; the reference list should not include every available source.
 A limit of 15 archival references is recommended.
 The inclusion of more than 15 references requires permission from the Editor-in-Chief.
 References to web pages should be checked immediately for accessibility before submitting material to the Publications Staff.
 Each reference to an online source (website URLs, web-posted papers/reports) is required to show an “accessed” date.

 Types of Submissions

-Feature Topic or Special Issue Proposal
+Special Issue Proposal

-Guidelines for Accepted Articles
+Guidelines for Accepted Papers

 You can find some additional help on the submission process in this message from former Editor-in-Chief Andrzej Jajszczyk entitled: "How to Write a Successful Paper for IEEE Communications Magazine."

 All IEEE publications require an Open Researcher and Contributor ID (ORCID) for all authors.
-ORCID is a persistent unique identifier for researchers and functions similar to an article’s Digital Object Identifier (DOI).
+ORCID is a persistent unique identifier for researchers and functions similar to an paper’s Digital Object Identifier (DOI).
 ORCIDs enable accurate attribution and improved discoverability of an author’s published work.
 To create an ORCID, please visit ORCID.
 The author will need a registered ORCID in order to submit a manuscript or review a proof in this publication.